 Example of SUS data

-If you request to see data held about you in SUS, it will look like this:
+An example of a request to see data held about you in SUS.

 Information on x-rays and other imaging used to diagnose illness